Announcing the 2022 Goodies Award Winners!

 We can’t wait to see all of the amazing feats the Benevity client community will achieve in the coming year within their companies, their communities and around the world.

 Looking for a little more inspiration?
-Check out the 2020 Goodies Award winners, Levi Strauss & Co., Adobe, Albertsons, Splunk, Intel, TELUS, Arm and Tricia Stevens from Lush.
+Check out the 2020 Goodies Award winners, Levi Strauss & Co., Adobe, Albertsons, Intel, TELUS, Arm and Tricia Stevens from Lush.